Akron Children's Logo

 Print Page

 Kids can get eight colds a year — or more.
 The common cold sends more kids to the doctor than any other illness.
 Most colds are caused by a virus found in the air and on the things we touch.
-Antibiotics can't treat viruses, but you can help your child feel better.
+Antibiotics can't treat viruses, so they won't help cold symptoms.
+But you can help your child feel better while the illness runs its course.

 What Are the Signs & Symptoms of a Cold?